Morning, Thursday, 5th September 2019

 It includes a focus on the role of senior managers in addressing barriers to the creation and maintenance of healthy cultures.

-The conference will be an opportunity to discuss challenges and best practice for solo-regulated businesses as they prepare for the extension of the Senior Managers and Certification Regime (SM&CR) by December 2019, which will introduce requirements on all firms to identify and put in place senior management responsibility and accountability.
+The conference will be an opportunity to discuss challenges and best practice for solo-regulated businesses as those affected prepare for the extension of the Senior Managers and Certification Regime (SM&CR), which will introduce requirements on firms to identify and put in place senior management responsibility and accountability.

 This seminar has been developed and scheduled in consultation with officials at the FCA.